- One study of 55 male comedians found they had IQs well above average.

 In addition to testing their intelligence, I also gave them a humor production test.
 I used the famous cartoon caption task that The New Yorker publishes every week.
 In essence, comedians (and students) were given three cartoons without captions and were instructed to write as many funny captions as they could think of, for all cartoons, in 10 minutes.
 Independent judges that did not know the identity of the subjects rated all cartoons on a scale from 1-7.
 This is a good measure of spontaneous humor that is used as a method that separates individuals with a creative sense of humor from others.
 The results showed that, as expected, comedians produced funnier captions than the students and also generated higher numbers of captions.

-It might not be surprising that comedians were considered funnier and have better verbal skills, since their job is to be funny using verbal humor, but it is important to remember that their performances on stage require different humor qualities than the caption creation task.
-Creating humor that is performed in front of an audience requires a large investment in time and includes endless practice and tuning in to the audiences’ reactions.
+It might not be surprising that comedians were considered funnier and have better verbal skills since their job is to be funny using verbal humor, but it is important to remember that their performances on stage require different humor qualities than the caption creation task.
+Creating humor that is performed in front of an audience requires a large investment in time and includes endless practice and tuning in to the audience’s reactions.
 It is not necessarily the same skill as producing humor in response to an ambiguous stimulus, though both tasks probably share the same talent to some extent.
-The ability to be funny can manifest itself in different ways, even if comedians are not particularly familiar with this type of humor creation task.
+The ability to be funny can manifest itself in different ways, even if comedians are not particularly familiar with this type of humor-creation task.
 Also, I found a strong positive correlation between intelligence and humor production ability.
-The smarter a comedian is, the better he or she are in producing high quality humor.
+The smarter a comedian is, the better he or she is at producing high-quality humor.

 What I found was quite interesting.
 Comedians scored higher than students on each of the four dimensions of humor.
 But the overall pattern of use across humor styles was similar for comedians and students, with affiliative humor the most often used, followed by self-enhancing humor, aggressive humor, and self-defeating humor.